Frequently Asked Questions about the Winter Backpacking Meetup, Weather, Safety, and Gear.

 - Isn’t carrying an avalanche transceiver, snow shovel, and probe without proper training pointless?
 No. Everyone can learn how to wear and turn on a transceiver at the trailhead.
 Even if you don’t know how to use a transceiver in a rescue, it can still help people find and rescue you.
 Locating a transceiver signal and avalanche shovel skills take time to learn, but even an unskilled person can assist in a rescue.
 We want to encourage everyone to acquire avalanche gear and start the learning process as soon as possible.

 - What is the most dangerous aspect of winter backpacking?
 There are many dangers, but driving to the trailhead might statistically be the most dangerous part of the trip, both on the highways and the forest roads, and regardless of the time of year.
 Always pack tire chains.
 Other real dangers include falling through the snow, slipping on steep slopes, and avalanches.
+Everyone is encouraged to wear a climbing helmet at all times when there is ice on the trail or potential snow bridges and hidden wells.

 - Can I rely on a cell phone instead of an expensive avalanche transceiver?
 Absolutely not.
 Cell phones do not provide a reliable way of being located in the wilderness or locating someone else.
 If you are buried in an avalanche you will not be able to move making it imposioble to reach your phone and there is usually no phone reception in the backcountry anyway.
 Android and iPhones are not designed to opporate in freezing temperatures and will often shut off and lose battery charge quickly.